 Netflix subscribers were abuzz last month when it was announced that Disney would be pulling their content off the popular media streaming service.
+This is part of massive streaming content updates across the entertainment scope at Netflix.
 While it won’t happen until 2019, plenty of parents voiced their concern on social media, such as the dad who tweeted:

 ”This is not good for the millions of parents who use Moana, Zootopia or Finding Dory as negotiation tactics with their toddlers.”